-Based on information published in "Cancer Facts and Figures 2014" by the American Cancer Society (www.cancer.org), lung cancer remains the leading cause of death for both female and male in the U.S. and it is estimated that in 2014 there will be over 180,000 new cases of NSCLC diagnosed.
+Based on information published in "Cancer Facts and Figures 2015" by the American Cancer Society (www.cancer.org), lung cancer accounts for about 27% of all cancer deaths and is by far the leading cause of cancer death among men and women in the U.S. It is estimated that in 2015 there will be over 221,200 new lung cancer cases.

-Treatment strategies today for patients with advanced stage NSCLC are of limited effectiveness.
 If detected early, surgical removal of the cancerous tissue is currently a patient's best option.
 However, in the vast majority of cases, the cancer is not typically identified until it has advanced to a level at which surgical intervention is no longer an option.
 In the cases of inoperable, locally advanced, recurrent or metastatic NSCLC and with no known targetable mutations, treatment strategies consist of one or more of today's leading chemotherapeutic drug regimens for lung cancer (e.g. platinum therapy together with certain leading chemotherapeutic drugs).
 Typically, these regimens relieve symptoms and, at best, delay progression of the disease.